Daily Archives: February 26, 2009

 Forecasting is tough.
 Really tough.
 Especially in today’s market where consumers are fickle, credit is an unpredictable tide, and a single competitor innovation can completely change the market landscape.
 You have to forecast with foresight, balance judgmental and statistical methodologies, and focus on aggregate demands while continually sensing demand.
 And you have to be on your toes.

 So how do you get it right?
 Although each situation has it’s own unique qualities, and any solution you acquire will have to have its model tweaked for your reality, there are some general steps that you can take that, if performed properly, will greatly increase your chances of success.
-These steps were captured quite nicely in a recent Infor top 10 checklist that was published last fall in this Industry Week article.
+These steps were captured quite nicely in a recent Infor top 10 checklist that was published last fall in an Industry Week article.

 1. Get the Process Right